-Be soothed and mesmerized by the gentle clicking and whirring of the captive ring on the whorl.

-Flicking End: The flicking tip of original chac-chacs is not nearly as fine as modern Tibetans.
-This particular tip is fairly traditional, but with a more graceful taper.
+Flicking End: The flicking tip of original chac-chacs is not nearly as fine as modern Tibetans, usually ending with a slight taper at about the width of a size 10 knitting needle.
+This particular tip has a gentle contour.

 This spindle, like all of my offerings, is finished with a protective French polish then buffed to a satin sheen with my very own homemade beeswax finish.